bigbird231/moChart/README.md

 # moChart
 > A consice JavaScript library to help you draw chart on webpage.

-##There are three files in moChart:
+There are three files in moChart:

-###moChart.js<br />
-Contains core code of moChart library.If you want to use moChart,just import "moChart.js" to your project.
+- **moChart.js**: Contains core code of moChart library.If you want to use moChart,just import "moChart.js" to your project.
-###example.html<br />
-This file shows some easy way about how to use moChart library to help you draw chart in webpage.You can edit it and try your code.
+- **example.html**: This file shows some easy way about how to use moChart library to help you draw chart in webpage.You can edit it and try your code.
-###Document.js<br />
-This file contains the most explicit description of moChart.If you want to know how many attributes moChart have,read it.
+- **Document.js**: This file contains the most explicit description of moChart.If you want to know how many attributes moChart have,read it.